katahiromz/cmdline/README.md

 # cmdline

-The command line checker by katahiromz.
+The command line checker for C language, made by katahiromz.

 License: MIT